htrdr

 - Fix the computation of the surface scattering: there was a bug in how Russian roulette was implemented at surface scattering leading to an underestimation of the surface reflection.

-defined as the maximum between the number of processors detected by OpenMP
+is now defined as the maximum between the number of processors

 OMP_NUM_THREADS